SinOverCos/Kivy-Python---Game-of-Life/README.md

-# GUIPython
+# Game of Life
 First GUI project, implemented Conway's Game of Life with Kivy.

-Premise of the game:
+Premise of the Game:
 ====================

 **Basic premise of the game:**